2021 kitchen and bath trends are as individual as the homeowner.

 - Natural finishes

 One thing that seems to appeal to nearly all homeowners is a natural finish or natural look in the materials they select.
+People nowadays tend to incorporate luxury finish in their kitchen which in turn can elevate the design aesthetics of the space.
+Such people tend to hire high end kitchen designers who can build the exact kind of kitchen space required by the client.

 “Though we’re still using elements of the farmhouse style such as shiplap accents and rustic wood details, the term ‘transitional’ really does describe where so many of the designs are that clients want,” says Pudenz.